 The image will drive the viewer’s eye toward what is one of the most important parts of any form or page, the CTA.
 There is no chance that your visitors will know exactly what you want them to do and the image you choose can further compel them to do so.

-52. Add CTAs to each blog post
+52. Add CTAs to each blog post to increase lead generation

 You’re providing your visitors with valuable content with every post you publish.
 The beauty of the blog post is that it helps you to establish your authority and expertise without feeling pushy or salesy.
 That being said, the engaging content you’re creating doesn’t have to be entirely passive.